Circuit City: Bankruptcy and liquidation

 A Circuit City store under the effects of a liquidation sale in Raleigh, North Carolina on February 26, 2009.

 On November 4, 2008, Circuit City announced that it would close 155 stores and lay off 17% of its workforce by the end of the year as a result of continuing difficulties in remaining profitable.
 On November 7, 2008, Circuit City laid off between 500 and 800 corporate employees from its Richmond, Virginia, headquarters.
 The approximately 1,000 remaining corporate employees were consolidated into one building, to further reduce costs and improve profitability.
 On November 10, 2008, Circuit City filed for bankruptcy protection under Chapter 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the Eastern District of Virginia.
+The Great Recession, decreased consumer spending, and competition from Best Buy were among the factors that contributed to the company's bankruptcy.
 At that time, Circuit City's stock traded well below $1 per share, and was removed from listing on the New York Stock Exchange.

 In bankruptcy court, Circuit City was approved to borrow $1.1 billion to finance operations while restructuring.
 Court filings revealed that the company had assets of $3.4 billion and debt of $2.32 billion, including a $119 million debt to Hewlett-Packard and a $116 million debt to Samsung Electronics.
 Chief executive James A. Marcum promised that the stores would stay open and the chain would not be liquidated.

 On November 18, 2008, it was announced that Ricardo Salinas Pliego, current owner of Mexican television broadcaster TV Azteca and electronics store chain Elektra, had purchased 28% of Circuit City.